by Texas Homesteader ~

 After they’ve air dried some, it’s time to hang them for further herb drying.

 But I don’t have to fire up my dehydrator to dry those herbs.
 I’m going for an energy-free method that’s worked well for me for years.

 My Herb-Drying Setup

 I like to keep them where it’s convenient for me to use them.
 Right there at my fingertip’s reach.
 Several years ago RancherMan installed s-hooks to the back side of the wooden cabinet trim in my kitchen.

 Well, actually they’re cute decorative silver-colored shower hooks.
-I bought several of them at a garage sale years ago, even though we don’t have any shower curtains in our bathrooms.
-I knew I could use them for a more decorative purpose instead of plain ole S-hooks.
+I bought several of them at a garage sale years ago, even though we don’t use shower curtains in our bathrooms.
+I knew I could use those hooks for a more decorative purpose instead of plain ole S-hooks.
 Now’s the time – #UseWhatchaGot!

 These hooks hold my fresh herb bundles while they dry.
 I’ll take the air-dried herbs and tie them with a cotton string.
 Then I’ll make a loop on one end and hook them over the hooks that RancherMan installed.

-The herbs dry right here where they’re most convenient for me.
+The herbs finish drying right here where they’re most convenient for me.
 I can pull off what I need for a recipe, crush it between my palms and sprinkle it into my cooking right then, right there.